On This Page

 Some states have statewide mental health crisis lines, while others have different local hotlines depending on which county, city, or region you’re in.
 You can go to our state mental health services page and select your state to find the crisis line you should use.

-An officer may choose to arrest the person after finding out they do not meet commitment criteria, but in many cases, the person will simply be able to go home.
+An officer may choose to arrest the person after finding out they don’t meet commitment criteria if they’ve broken the law, but in many cases, the person will simply be able to go home.
 If evaluation by emergency room doctors reveals that the cause of the concerning behavior was medical, the person may be admitted to the hospital for inpatient medical treatment instead.

 Sometimes, the evaluator will recommend an alternative course of action, such as having the person agree to follow a safety plan or set up an appointment with a therapist.
 However, the only thing other than inpatient commitment that can be enforced by the court is mandatory or involuntary outpatient treatment in states whose laws permit it.